 Copyright Law: Keeping You and Your Website Out of Legal Trouble

-If you are just starting your website, you are pretty safe with respect to Copyright law.
+Since you can use Doodlekit's website maker for free to make a new website, you are pretty safe with respect to Copyright law.
 Most of your traffic will come from personal and local sources.
 You won’t be in the public eye for a while.
 When you are still small, and you are acting in good faith, if you are caught violating Copyright law there is a very good chance you’ll receive a letter from the owner.
 It will state what he thinks you are using without his permission.
 He’ll likely ask you to change or remove the images, photos, or text he claims are his, or he’ll offer to sell or license them to you.
 However, anything can happen.
 Not everyone is so friendly, so you should still be cautious when using any text, images or sound you don’t own.
 Especially once you’ve developed some web presence and are generating revenue.
 Still, being sued for violating Copyright law is always a risk whether you are big or small.
 Ultimately, some of the risks of going to court could be having your website shut down or having a judgment entered against you.
 You could end up owing your opponent for all the damages he is able to prove he sustained, plus his attorney’s fees and costs, and any of your profits.
 In some cases, your opponent may also seek statutory damages, which means that he can still sue even if he didn’t sustain any actual damages and you didn’t make any profit.
 In such case, if the court finds you willfully violated his Copyright, you could be on the hook for as much as $150,000 per violation.
 You cannot always defend yourself by claiming the images, text or sounds you used were not marked with a Copyright notice.
 A person has a legal Copyright to any text, sound or image he creates as soon as it is created.
 You cannot modify any text, sound or image and claim the right to use it.
 The modified work still belongs to the original creator and is known as a derivative work.
 Finally, you may end up in criminal trouble should you be prosecuted for your Copyright infringement, though it must at least be proven you willfully committed the act for commercial advantage or private financial gain.

 For more information on Copyright Law, I recommend starting with a publication from the United States Copyright Office: http://www.copyright.gov/circs/circ01.pdf and its website: http://www.copyright.gov.